 Over the past decade I have learned a lot about what it means to own a business, how business owners think, and what is most important to them.
 I have narrowed this down to a list of five recurring themes in the order that they manifest most frequently.
-Not all owners want the same things in the same order, but the underlying issues seem to be somewhat universal.

 Cash Flow

-Of all the themes, cash flow is the most critical.
+Of all the goals, cash flow is the most critical.
 It is emotional and practical.
 Cash is oxygen and when in short supply, owners become light-headed, then despondent, then desperate.
 Cash represents success and lack of it, failure.
-This is the one theme that always goes home with the small business owner.
+This is the one objective that always goes home with the small business owner.
 You might leave all other issues behind when you depart the office, but not this one.

-- Short Term
+• Short Term

-- Longer Term
+• Longer Term

 Profit